doximity/swift-style-guide/README.markdown

 let hypotenuse = side * root2 // what is root2?
 ```

-### Static Methods and Variable Type Properties

-Static methods and type properties work similarly to global functions and global variables and should be used sparingly.
-They are useful when functionality is scoped to a particular type or when Objective-C interoperability is required.

 ### Optionals

 Declare variables and function return types as optional with `?` where a nil value is acceptable.

-Use implicitly unwrapped types declared with `!` only for instance variables that you know will be initialized later before use, such as subviews that will be set up in `viewDidLoad`.
+Avoid using implicitly unwrapped optionals declared with `!`.
+There are a few exceptions to this:
+- `IBOutlet`s are guaranteed to be initialized before use
+- Prototype entities loaded by Interface Builder (e.g., objects returned by `dequeueReusableCellWithIdentifier`)

-When accessing an optional value, use optional chaining if the value is only accessed once or if there are many optionals in the chain:
+When accessing an optional value, use optional chaining if there are many optionals in the chain:

 ```swift
 self.textContainer?.textLabel?.setNeedsDisplay()